 With inflation high in many markets and at the tipping point of a recession in others, some countries still coping with the ravages of COVID-19 and others with the ramifications of war, it's not surprising that we see uncertainty in consumers and uncertainty among marketers.

 At Kantar, we have access to many valuable sources of data, from our extensive normative data to up-to-date consumer insights from surveys.
-Recognizing the many challenges our clients face as a result of the current financial environment, we turned to our multiple data sources to answer the most pressing questions.
+Recognising the many challenges our clients face as a result of the current financial environment, we turned to our multiple data sources to answer the most pressing questions.

 From this analysis, we identified five imperatives for marketers in inflationary times to provide input to strategic planning in 2023.